System Requirements

 Operating System Compatibility

-Helios nodes are compatible with Linux and macOS.
+Helios nodes are compatible with every platforms.

 Hardware Requirements